Openscapes/approach-guide/approach/tooling.md

 [Video tutorial](https://youtu.be/BPVSErzNtME) from OpenAIRE_eu (4.5 min)

-1. For a blog post or presentation, save as pdf, filename: post_name_year.pdf or slides_name_year.pdf, example: openscapes_post_noaa_afsc_2022.pdf
+1. For a blog post or presentation, save as pdf, filename: openscapes_post_name_year.pdf or slides_name_year.pdf, example: openscapes_post_noaa_afsc_2022.pdf

-2. Login to Zenodo (login via GitHub is convenient), go to <https://zenodo.org/deposit/new?c=openscapes> and upload your pdf (choose files \> start upload).
+2. Login to Zenodo (login via GitHub is convenient), go to <https://zenodo.org/deposit/new?c=openscapes> and upload your pdf (files \> start upload).
 Using that link automatically includes your record in our community collection.

 3. Upload type